guygrubbs/mms_analysis/README.md

 # A template is provided at examples/overlay_published_template.json
 python examples/2019_01_27_1200_visualization.py --overlay-json examples/overlay_published_template.json

-# Each per‑probe run saves PNG, CSV, and an HTML viewer to results/visualizations
+# Each per‑probe run saves PNG, CSV, and an HTML viewer to results/visualizations.
-# Open the HTML in a browser to inspect images and metadata side‑by‑side.
+# The repository ships this directory empty; regenerate figures so every artifact
+# reflects the current physics pipeline.
 ```

 **Output files generated:**